Nehay015/Travel-reimbursement-agent/README.md

 # Travel Reimbursement Approval Agent — Workflow & README

-**Candidate submission** · GenAI / Agentic AI Developer role · HCL Technologies **Deliverable:** `yourname_TravelReimbursementAgent.ipynb` (single, self-contained, runnable notebook)

-This file documents *what was built, why, and how to run it* — a companion to the in-notebook README/Design Notes, meant to sit at the root of the GitHub repo so a reviewer understands the project before opening the notebook.

----

 ## 1. What this is

 A working prototype of an AI-assisted agent that takes an employee travel reimbursement claim, grounds itself in a company travel policy, runs the claim through a set of purpose-built tools, and returns a structured decision: `APPROVE`, `PARTIAL_APPROVE`, `REJECT`, or `MANUAL_REVIEW`.

-Built against the exact scope given in the assignment PDF — the policy in **Appendix A** and the 5 sample claims in **Appendix B** — nothing invented, no extra claims added.

 ---